DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 # Type: `class UIconEdit.CursorFile.EntryList`

 Represents a list of cursor entries.
+Entries with the same [`IconEntry.Width`](#property-public-systemint16-width--get-), [`IconEntry.Height`](#property-public-systemint16-height--get-), and [`IconEntry.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-) cannot be added to the list; however, there may be duplicates if a cursor loaded from an external cursor file contained them.

 --------------------------------------------------
 ## CollectionChanged`